centrahq/api-documentation/pages/04.guides/erp-with-gql/docs.md

 ### Fetching folders

 You can fetch the Folders themselves, or use this query to find the Products in specific folders.

+Remember, this is just an example.
+You can use other [FolderFilter](https://docs.centra.com/graphql/folderfilter.html) inside the `where` clause, and use any other [StringMatch](https://docs.centra.com/graphql/stringmatch.html) when searching by name, for example.

 #### Request